 You'll instantly be able to see the boost of confidence it creates!
 You can also allow classmates to give each other shoutouts!
 Peer encouragement?!
 Yes, please!
 Shoutouts are also both printable AND digital too!

-Digital Student ShoutoutsPromote classroom community during distance learning with these digital student shoutouts!
+Digital Student ShoutoutsPromote classroom community with these digital student shoutouts!
 This freebie comes with a Google Slides Digital bulletin board and a Google form for students to fill out to give their classmates a shoutout!
 You can type in the shoutout slips or have your students do this!

 3. Engage Them With Writing Prompts